BrodyFoy/setpoint_calculation/README.txt

 % only.
 The authors make no claims of accuracy or performance of any aspect of the code, and
 % are not liable for any damages resulting from use of the code in any setting.
 %
-% For any questions related to the code, please contact Dr Brody H Foy: brodyfoy@uw.edu
+% For any questions related to the code, please contact Dr Foy: brodyfoy@uw.edu